Rolando-Barbella/lumiHaus/README.md

 # LumiHaus Commerce

-A simplified product catalog for a small e-commerce platform.
+A simplified product catalog for a small e-commerce platform, build on NextJS.

+## Pre requesits

+Node.js 18.18 or later

 ## Getting started